Chlöe Swarbrick: Education work

 During New Zealand's COVID-19 response, the government released a tertiary support package.
 This package was considered unhelpful by students and student associations.
-In addition, several university halls of residence continued to charge students who left their accommodation during the nation-wide lockdown, to isolate elsewhere.
+In addition, several university halls of residence continued to charge students who left their accommodation during the nationwide lockdown, to isolate elsewhere.
 Swarbrick maintained her support of students and called for universities to "do the right thing" and stop these charges.
-Her attention to the issue has seen some universities delay these charges.
-Other universities have completely waived fees for unused accommodation.
+Her attention to the issue saw some universities delay these charges.
+Other universities completely waived fees for unused accommodation.
 Swarbrick's advocacy on behalf of students exposed a deeply underregulated sector.
 Swarbrick worked to obtain cross-party support to launch an Inquiry into student accommodation.
 Submissions for this opened on 4 June 2020.

+Second term, 2020–2023

 2020 general election

 During the 2020 New Zealand general election, Swarbrick contested and won the Auckland Central electorate, which had previously been held by retiring National MP Nikki Kaye.
 Swarbrick won Auckland Central with 12,631 votes, with Labour's Helen White coming second at 11,563 and National's Emma Mellow coming third at 9775.
 She became the second Green MP to have won an electorate in 21 years after former Greens Co-leader Jeanette Fitzsimons won Coromandel in 1999, and the second minor party MP since the introduction of MMP in 1996 to win a general electorate seat without a tacit endorsement from a major party leader, after Winston Peters in Tauranga and later Northland.